MrJake222/pico-pagers/README.md

 - Release the BOOTSEL button
 - Copy the `pagers-server.uf2` file to the Pico

+3. Upload LittleFS image to device
+- In `pagers-server` folder run: `../lfs.sh lfs [openocd|picotool]`

-3. Connect to the Pico's serial port using USB **macOS**
+4. Connect to the Pico's serial port using USB **macOS**
 - Run `ls /dev/cu.*` to find the serial port
 - Run `screen SERIAL_PORT 115200` (replace the serial port with the one you found)